abunchofnerds-25/ccollections/README.md

 - **Dynamic arrays** (vectors) with automatic resizing
 - **Hash maps** with dual implementation strategy (open-addressing and separate chaining) depending on key and value types
 - **Ordered maps** using self-balancing AVL trees
+- **Dynamic strings** with automatic capacity management and a rich operation set
 - **Sorting utilities** with stable mergesort
 - **Memory pools** (fixed-size and ranged)
 - **Thread communication** primitives for message passing